MimiOnuoha/art-of-digital-mapping-ITP2016/README.md

 - Discussion + Assignment presentation
 - Presentation: Tiles, tiles, tiles.
 GeoJSON and the data layer.
 Where it originates from, why it matters.
-- Demonstration: Adding data to our maps.
+- Demonstration: Adding data to our maps (tools:Mapshaper, Mapzen, geojson.io)

 **ASSIGNMENTS**:
 - Reading: Borges & Baudrillard (in that order)